crumpfhuber/htlw3-homeschool/Englisch/Praesentationen-Email.md

 Discuss who will take which topic.

-You can also take climate change – how to combat it, further energy saving buildings (also of companies) – old form is the passive house – pp 84-85, clean cars, planes - besides the forms of pollution and forms of energy.
+You can also take climate change – how to combat it

+further energy saving buildings (also of companies) old form is the passive house – pp 84-85, clean cars, planes besides the forms of pollution and forms of energy.
 ```